gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 more complex evaluations on FHIR resources.
 ---

-## Context — DEMIS and the need for clear rules
+## Context — DEMIS And The Need For Clear Rules

-Public health reporting requires timely, reliable data flows from multiple senders (labs, hospitals, physicians) to various recipients (local health authorities, Robert Koch Institute (RKI), armed forces, and others).
+Public health reporting requires timely, reliable data flows from multiple senders (labs, hospitals, physicians) to various recipients (local health authorities, Robert Koch Institute (RKI) and others).
 Each notification travels as a FHIR Bundle that must be validated, routed, and sometimes transformed before delivery.
 In this environment:

 - Rules must be explicit and auditable to all stakeholders as well as programmers, testers, and architects.